Diversifying Crops Is Good For The Planet. But Can It Be Good For Farmers' Wallets?

 When they talk to farmers or meat processors, perhaps the most common question that PFI and the Sustainable Food Lab get is how livestock will be affected by eating these other crops.
 They find it an almost ironic concern, given what the animals are supposed to eat; corn and soy are by no means their natural diet.
 "Farmers will say, 'My grandfather used to grow oats.
 I think we still have the grain drill in the barn,' " says Elizabeth Reaves, the Sustainable Food Lab's senior program director for agriculture and environment.

 Animal health specialists say animals can eat other grains, based on what Bower and colleagues have heard from farmers who are experimenting with small grains.
 That's bearing out in practice: Farmers say animals are less aggressive at feeding time, doing less tail-biting, and seem happier overall.
-"Just like it's more healthy for you to eat a bowl of oatmeal in the morning, versus sugary cereal, that same thing happens with animals," says Bower.
+"Just like it's more healthy for you to eat a bowl of oatmeal in the morning, versus sugary cereal, that same thing happens with animals," Bower says.
 "Feeding them corn and beans, in least-cost rations, is like feeding them sugary breakfast cereal."

 But happier animals don't necessarily mean more profitable animals, so PFI and the Sustainable Food Lab are enlisting researchers to assess the financial costs and benefits this mixed-feed approach generates for the farmers they're working with.
 Some research has suggested there are benefits for animal health as well.